Skip to main content

 SKIP TO COURSE REQUIREMENTS

 Entrepreneurship and Innovation Minor Residency Requirements: At least 12 credits from among the Minor Required Courses, Minor Electives and Capstone must be completed at Metropolitan State.
-See also the COM policies page for requirements that are common to all programs.
+See also the CBM policies page for requirements that are common to all programs.

 Prerequisites

-+ College of Management majors
++ College of Business and Management majors

 Individual ENTR course prerequisites include one or more of the following: